 1916 KODAK opens Mount Dennis site

 1917 First X-ray machine at sanitorium

 1924 TTC takes over street railway, bus and trolley services begin

 1938 Ruddy Building opens, (it will soon be gone!)
 Hospitals and Sanitoria for Consumptives Act , capacity of 600 TB cases.
 If you think COVID-19 and SARS are bad….

 1944 Three Westlake brothers from Mount Dennis die in D-Day invasion

 1948 Humber River Conservation Authority formed, merged into Toronto and Region Conservation Authority (TRCA) in 1956

 1954 Hurricane Hazel floods area, 81 die in the region.
 West Park piggery and children’s playground in the valley are destroyed.
-Several bodies retrieved from Black Creek.
+Fourteen bodies retrieved from Black Creek.

-1970 Eglinton Avenue opens from Weston Rd to Royal York, only 360 annual TB cases but 150 still in chronic care
+1970 Eglinton Avenue opens from Weston Rd to Royal York, only 360 annual TB cases but 150 still in chronic care.
+Antibiotics have arrived

 1974 Consumptives Act repealed, hospital becomes a chronic care center named West Park Hospital